Towards a full description of MeV dark matter decoupling: a self-consistent determination of relic abundance and $N_{\rm eff}$: The CMB constraint

 For the exemplary flavor-blind model considered in this work, there is a small preference to heat the $\nu$ sector.
 The associated temperature evolution $T_\nu/T_\gamma$ explored in Sec.~\ref{sec:evo_temp} therefore translates into an elevated value of $N_{\rm eff}$.
 In the left panel of Fig.~\ref{fig:Neff}, with benchmark masses $m_\phi = 1 , 5,10\,{\rm MeV}$ we show the $N_{\rm eff}$ prediction for different choices of $\Lambda_{Z'}$.
 We find that the Planck+BAO observations yield a lower bound $\Lambda_{Z'} \geq \mathcal{O}(0.08\text{--}0.001)\,{\rm TeV}$ for $m_\phi= 1\text{--}10\,{\rm MeV}$.
 The associated sensitivity projections for the Simons Observatory and CMB-S4 in the same DM mass range are $\Lambda_{Z'} \geq \mathcal{O}(0.1\text{--}0.007)\,{\rm TeV}$ and $\Lambda_{Z'} \geq \mathcal{O}(0.15\text{--}0.01)\,{\rm TeV}$, respectively.
 The lower panel in Fig.~\ref{fig:Neff} shows the difference of the $N_{\rm eff}$-prediction without DM-SM scattering from the full result.
 It demonstrates that the inclusion of elastic scattering affects the value of $N_{\rm eff}$ only weakly.
 This is expected as the energy-transfer efficiency of scattering is suppressed, compared to that of annihilation; see also Fig.~\ref{fig:DM_Tnuevo} and the discussion in Sec.~\ref{sec:evo_temp}.
 As shown by the left lower panel of Fig.~\ref{fig:Neff}, the contribution of elastic scattering is reduced both for large $\Lambda_{Z'}$, where DM only couples feebly to SM particles, and for small $\Lambda_{Z'}$, where sufficient DM annihilation leads to a small DM abundance after freeze-out.
 We conclude that even with upcoming advances, the effect of scattering will be difficult to probe for symmetric DM\footnote{Those conclusions may differ for asymmetric DM with its pronounced role of elastic scattering processes; we shall explore this in future work.}.

 In the right panel of Fig.~\ref{fig:Neff} we show the value of $N_{\rm eff}$ as a function of $m_\phi$ by imposing a thermal $\phi$ relic density of $Y = Y_{\rm DM},\ 0.1 Y_{\rm DM}$ and $0.01Y_{\rm DM}$ as labeled.
 Apparently, larger DM-SM interactions reduce the final $\phi$ abundance, but enlarge $N_{\rm eff}$ at CMB.
 We observe that Planck+BAO can set a lower limit on $m_\phi \gtrsim 7\,{\rm MeV}$ on thermal DM if the branching ratio of DM annihilation into electrons to that into neutrinos is approximately equipartitioned as by our assumptions.
 For $m_\phi > 10\,{\rm MeV}$, DM annihilation decouples just after or even before SM neutrino decoupling to have $Y = Y_{\rm DM}$, thus the effect on $N_{\rm eff}$ is small.
 Therefore, for larger DM masses, we couple into earlier works~\cite{Escudero:2018mvt} with the conclusion that future CMB-S4 can probe $m_\phi < 15\,{\rm MeV}$.
+For comparison, we also show the $Y = Y_{\rm DM}$ curve for the annihilation-only case (black dash-dotted line).
+In terms of the lower limit on $m_\phi$, a $0.6\,{\rm MeV}$ shift from the full case is observed, highlighting again the importance of taking into account the elastic scattering processes.